 Let’s just start in the order you need to choose your finishes in shall we?

-There are two classic and timeless colours that you should consider.
+There are two timeless colours that you should consider.
 Pale and medium brown.
 Basically, make sure there is no grey or taupe in the floors you’re choosing.
 Which one you should choose, though, depends on the style of your home.

 But seriously, what could be more timeless than the pale natural wood floors of the Metropolitan Museum?
 This is the look (below) that goes with EVERYTHING.
 FOREVER.
 They look bit golden in this lighting, but I think they are white oak.
 They might be red oak.
 Really, any pale, natural wood floor like maple, white or even red oak is a timeless choice.